 And we did.

 Amy Kaufman Burk, Yale 1980, is an author and blogger.
 Amy wrote her first novel, Hollywood High: Achieve The Honorable, in reaction to seeing gay students bullied in high school.
 Her second novel, Tightwire, follows a rookie psych intern through her first year of training.
-Amy blogs on a variety of subjects including parenting, LGBTQ+, gender equality, and a Rolling Stones concert.
+Amy blogs on a variety of subjects including parenting, LGBTQ+ ally support, gender equality, and a Rolling Stones concert.
 She also collaborates with educators who include her books in their curriculum.
-To learn more about Amy, visit her website.